 Feats and Talents

-It has been decided to keep feats and talents as part of a separate table during the initial playtests as the will be continuously edited.
+It has been decided to keep feats and talents as part of a separate table during the initial playtests as they will be continuously edited.
 Check the location you acquired this playtest from for these additional resources.

 Monster Stats